bursteg/working-with-me/README.md

 - Announce releases, upcoming changes to design, processes and schedules in time for others to plan ahead and don’t get surprised.
 -	Communicate status updates frequently with your stakeholders.
 People prefer updates pushed to them rather than asking for an update.

+**Document your knowledge regularly**
+- Change is the only constant thing at Microsoft.
+You never know when the next reorg will happen, when your manager will change and when new members are going to join the team.
+Document your knowledge regularly and prepare for a change.
+- When you document, think about the intended audience and the (lack of) context they might have on the topic.
+Assuming no context and explaining the current state, challenges with it and the proposed path forward takes the reader through a reasonable journey and helps them understand the topic.
+- Be humble and inclusive.
+Use terms like "proposed plan" and "proposed path forward" and invite others to provide feedback.

 **Prioritize ruthlessly and drive for efficiency**
 -	Your time is the most expensive resource we have and we must use it efficiently.
 -	We will always have less time and people for the work we’re expected to do.